code-monad/ckbfs/RFC.md

 - Rule 10: backlinks field of a CKBFS cell can only be appended.
 Once allocated, all records in the vector can not be modified.
 - Rule 11: new checksum of updated CKBFS cell should be equal to:  `hasher.recover_from(old_checksum).update(new_content_bytes)`
 - Rule 12: `content-type`, `filename`, and Type args of a CKBFS cell CAN NOT be updated in ANY condition
-- Rule 13: in an append operation, Output CKBFS Cell’s `index` can not be `null`
+- Rule 13: in an append operation, Output CKBFS Cell’s `indexes` can not be `empty`

 ---